 “Hawkeye” is the perfect show to watch during the holiday season.
 Just make sure you’re not fighting bad guys and can celebrate Christmas with your family!

-After years of being our favorite side character, villain Loki (Tom Hiddleston), the god of mischief, finally has his own show.
+After years of being our favorite side character, villain Loki (Tom Hiddleston), the God of Mischief, finally has his own show, and Season 2 has just begun.

 “Loki” takes place after “Avengers: Endgame.”
-When Loki steals the Tesseract, he arrives at the mysterious Time Variance Authority, where he learns there’s another dangerous variant version of himself.
-The TVA enlists his help to catch his other self, but Loki obviously has his own devious plans in mind.
+When Loki steals the Tesseract, he arrives at the mysterious Time Variance Authority (TVA), where he learns there’s another dangerous variant version of himself.
+The TVA enlists his help to catch his other self, but as we all can easily suspect, Loki has his own devious plans in mind.
+Season 2 finds Loki lost in time, torn between the past, present, and future.

-“What If…?” had a very successful first season, and we’re excited that Marvel has confirmed a second season for 2023.
+“What If…?” had a very successful first season, and we’re excited to see that Marvel has confirmed a Season 2 with a release aimed for December 2023.

-The animated series explores crucial moments from the MCU that could have gone differently.
-For instance, what if Peggy Carter (voiced by Hayley Atwell) became Captain Carter instead of Steve Rogers (Josh Keaton) becoming Captain America?
-The series includes elements and characters from every aspect of the MCU, including Thor, Wakanda, and Guardians of the Galaxy.
+This animated series explores crucial moments from the MCU that could have gone differently.
+For instance, what if Peggy Carter (voiced by Hayley Atwell) became Captain Carver instead of Steve Rogers (voiced by Josh Keaton) becoming Captain America?
+The series includes elements and characters from every aspect of the MCU, ranging from Thor to Wakanda to Guardians of the Galaxy.

 Matt Murdock (Charlie Cox) has been blind since he was a child due to a chemical spill during a freak accident.
 He lost his sight, but he gained other superhuman senses.
 With these gifts, he works to serve Hell’s Kitchen the justice it so desperately needs.
 By day he’s a blind lawyer, but by night he’s the man without fear: Daredevil.